Real property explained

-A plot of land and everything permanently related to it is referred to as real property.
+Real Property is a plot of land and everything permanently related to it.
 The owner of real estate has complete ownership rights, including the ability to acquire, sell, lease, and enjoy the property.

 It’s helpful to start with land and real estate to understand how real property is defined.
 Land is anything that is permanently bound by nature (or at least for the foreseeable future) to the earth’s surface, stretching below to the earth’s center and upward to infinity, including boulders, trees, and water.